iCHAIT/oloviz/Readme.md

 ## TODO's

-* Accomodate for multiple users in `get_deliveroo_olo.py` - same as foodpanda script, mantain a list of cookies.
+* Accommodate for multiple users in `get_deliveroo_olo.py` - same as foodpanda script, mantain a list of cookies.
 * Use selenium to scrape domino's orders.
 * Cleanup and make `Items Ordered` more structured so that it easy to anayze that data field.
 * Use a food database API to gather nutrition value of each meal and items.

 ## License